LoliKingdom/Toxic-Garbage-Island/README.md

 # Modpack for Minecraft 1.12.2

-Progression pack inspired by previous expert packs and GregTech.
+Modpack inspired by previous expert packs, GregTech and various pieces of Japanese literature.

 https://discord.gg/HeAmNKD <<< our discord!

-Mods List: Check Github or https://www.modlister.com/user/Rongmario for a constantly updated list.
+Mods List: Check .minecraft/modlist.txt (generated with cunny.py)

 Launchers: Curse + Technic + ATLauncher (try to support all, but mainly pull from github repo for easier updates)

-Created by Rongmario, with help from our Discord community, GregTech and Cubic Chunks Community on a whole!
+Created by Rongmario, with help from our Discord community.

 ## Pack Background: